Andries-Smit/code-spell-checker-studio-extension/README.md

 With the additional feature flags you can debug the extension in the studio pro.

-Start Studio Pro with the `--enable-extension-development --enable-extension-development --enable-webview-debugging --webview-remote-debugging` feature flags.
+Start Studio Pro with the `--enable-extension-development --enable-webview-debugging --webview-remote-debugging` feature flags.

 When the extension is running and windows is active, you can start the debugger by pressing F12.